mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 This screen is the first screen you normally see when starting |ED|.

-It allows you choose which |WTS| to connect to, which you must do to control your trains.
+It allows you choose which |WTS-DCC-EX| to connect to, which you must do to control your trains.

-There are three ways you can select a |WTS| to connect to:
+There are three ways you can select a |WTS-DCC-EX| to connect to:

 * `IP Address and Port`_
 * `Discovered Servers`_